-Proof of Stake is a concept developed by early cryptocurrency innovators such as Hal Finney and Adam Back.
+Proof of Stake (PoS) is a concept developed by early blockchain innovators such as Hal Finney and Adam Back.
 It's a newer (and some think better) method of achieving consensus among distributed parties in a cryptocurrency network.

-Staking is where coin holders put their coins in a PoS compatible cryptocurrency wallet.
-It is equal to or has the same effects as mining in Proof of Work systems but the miners do not expend exhorbitant amounts of computing power and efforts, so it's considered an eco-friendly alternative.
-Instead of coins being minded, they are "minted" and distributed much in the same way.
+Staking is where coin holders put their coins in a PoS compatible cryptocurrency wallet and earn more coins as a reward.
+It has the same effect as mining in Proof of Work systems but the stakers don't expend exorbitant amounts of electricity and computer power, so it's considered an eco-friendly alternative.
+Instead of coins being mined, they are "minted" and distributed much in the same way.

-Other than saving holders electricity and the purchase of expensive mining equipment, PoS avoids centralization of network power in the hands of few individuals, companies, and mining conglomerates, which is one of the biggest problems of Bitcoin.
+Other than saving holders' electricity and the purchase of expensive mining equipment, PoS also avoids centralization of network power into the hands of few powerful individuals, companies, and mining conglomerates, which is one of the biggest problems of Bitcoin.

-Today, there are hundreds of cryptocurrencies using the PoS technique.
-Below are some of the best cryptocurrencies using PoS.
+Today, there are hundreds of cryptocurrencies using various versions of Proof of Stake.
+Below are some of the best of them:

 Divi is also working a super-user-friendly wallet that geared for mass adoption.
 This is the type of cryptocurrency in which it's good to buy a masternode early.
 Plus, their masternode calculator shows 60-100% annual rewards.